espressif/esp-idf/docs/en/api-guides/wifi.rst

 The Wi-Fi sniffer mode can be enabled in the Wi-Fi mode of :cpp:enumerator:`WIFI_MODE_NULL`, :cpp:enumerator:`WIFI_MODE_STA`, :cpp:enumerator:`WIFI_MODE_AP`, or :cpp:enumerator:`WIFI_MODE_APSTA`.
 In other words, the sniffer mode is active when the station is connected to the AP, or when the AP has a Wi-Fi connection.
 Please note that the sniffer has a **great impact** on the throughput of the station or AP Wi-Fi connection.
 Generally, the sniffer should be enabled **only if** the station/AP Wi-Fi connection does not experience heavy traffic.

-Another noteworthy issue about the sniffer is the callback wifi_promiscuous_cb_t.
+Another noteworthy issue about the sniffer is the callback :cpp:type:`wifi_promiscuous_cb_t`.
 The callback will be called directly in the Wi-Fi driver task, so if the application has a lot of work to do for each filtered packet, the recommendation is to post an event to the application task in the callback and defer the real work to the application task.

 Wi-Fi Multiple Antennas
 --------------------------